826327700/nest-canddy/README.md

 If you are a frontend developer using TypeScript for any project:

-1. Add `nestcanddy.config.js` to the root directory of the nestjs project
+1. Add `nestcanddy.config.cjs` to the root directory of the nestjs project
 ```javascript
 module.exports = {
 	client:{